James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 title of honorability

 a nonreigning female individual from an illustrious family.

-From Latin rex "ruler".
-It has been utilized as a given name since the nineteenth century.
+From Latin rex "ruler."
+It has been utilized as a given name since the 19th century.

 the sentimental admirer of Juliet in Shakespeare's Romeo and Juliet.